Advertisements

 2. Visa Application (Form DS-160):

-• After the employer’s petition is approved, the foreign worker must complete and submit Form DS-160, the online nonimmigrant visa application, before the visa interview.
+• If the employer’s petition is approved, the foreign worker has to complete and send Form DS-160, the online application for nonimmigrant visas, before the interview for the visa.

 3. Form I-797 (Approval Notice):